thwbecker/interact/README.md

 Output is written to files and in real-time to X11 if PGPLOT support was compiled in.
 (PGPlot support was compiled in.)

+PetSc support was compiled in, providing limited access to parallel solves for one-step problems.
+      For LU solve, use    "-pc_factor_mat_solver_type scalapack -mat_type scalapack" or "-pc_factor_mat_solver_type elemental -mat_type elemental".
+      For iterative solve "-ksp_type fgmres -pc_type none   -ksp_max_it 10000 -ksp_rtol 1.0e-8" or
+                          "-ksp_type fgmres -pc_type jacobi -ksp_max_it 10000 -ksp_rtol 1.0e-8".
+      Check the makefile for other solver options and MPI settings.

 (1) The fault geometry is input via the file `geom.in`,
     a list of fault patches.